Author: Timo Laitinen

 4.6.1.
 What Are Variables And Contexts?

 Most variables are defined by the variable elements.
-In addition, the JIC Language defines a few built-in variables such as this, cdata and parent, for example.
+In addition, the JIC Language defines a few built-in variables such as this

 A context is a namespace that holds a set of variables.
 The context defines a scope where the variable can be used.
 A variable must always be bound to a single context.
 However, because the contexts are nested, a variable may be available in many contexts regardless of this.